nitaybl/ByGoneSpoofer/README.md

 # ByGone Spoofer - Now Updated! (v1.1+) Enhanced HWID Spoofing & More!

-> **Why Did You Create this?:** Inspired by the complexities of addressing a Roblox ban, ByGone Spoofer was created as an educational tool.
-It offers methods for managing system identifiers to help users achieve a 'clean slate,' intended for personal, non-commercial, and educational exploration.
+> **Why Did You Create this?:** This project was a personal learning exercise focused on exploring system interactions, software automation, and local identifier management through practical script development.

 > **Note:** The detailed information in this README, while accurate to the script's functionality, was largely structured and written with the assistance of Google's Gemini, as the primary developer (@nitaybl) focused on coding.

+> **Is it true that you hate your life?:** Yes.
 ---

 # ByGone Spoofer by @nitaybl 🛡️